-The annual electricity consumption of these products was estimated at 77.6 TWh in the EU in 2010, equivalent to the entire residential electricity consumption of Spain.
+The annual electricity consumption of these products is estimated at around 85 TWh/year of electricity in the EU, equivalent to the entire residential electricity consumption of Italy and Belgium combined.

 What’s the European Union doing?

 An ecodesign regulation for ventilation units was adopted in 2014, with differentiated staged requirements applying in 2016 and 2018 to residential ventilation units and non-residential ventilation units in 2016 and 2018.